mosi-arch/research/CipherPunk/15-ZK_Simple_Search.md

 - The code then compares the hashed value of the targeted data with the hashed values in the pool.
 - If there is a match, the original data is retrieved from the pool.
 - Otherwise, the code prints a message indicating that the targeted data was not found.

+---

+The time complexity of the algorithm for finding targeted data in a pool of data depends on the size of the pool and the hashing algorithm used.

+In the example algorithm I provided, the time complexity of hashing the targeted data and the pool of data is O(n), where n is the number of items in the pool.
+The time complexity of searching for a match in the hashed values is also O(n) in the worst case, where the targeted data is not in the pool.

+If a more efficient hashing algorithm is used, such as SHA-512 or BLAKE2, the time complexity can be reduced to O(log n) or even O(1) for very large pools of data.

+Finally, the time complexity of the algorithm depends on the specific implementation and the size of the data pool, but it is generally efficient for moderate-sized data pools.

+#### Solution for saving time:
+When save database, a version or the data saved by hash.
+Then search algorithm have less time.